 Easy to Use: Simply pass the text through the API, and get top N predicted languages along with confidence scores.

 Language Support: Over 150 languages

-Language Detection has a wide range of applications, below are a few use-cases:
+Language identification from text has a wide range of applications, below are a few use-cases:

 #1 Language mixing

 The mingling of languages.
 Some people are accustomed to conversing in a combination of two languages.
 A great example of this may be Hinglish, a blend of Hindi and English terms spoken in India.
 In such instances, a language detection model will look at the number of words in a sentence written in one or more languages, with the language with the most words becoming the primary language for the interaction but the secondary language will also be recognized and achieve a high confidence score in our ranking.

 #2 Identify the language of business texts like emails and chats

 Language detection determines a text's language and the areas of the text where the language changes, all the way down to the word level.
 It's generally used since business messages (chats, emails, and so on) can be written in a variety of languages.

 In case a bot is not trained enough to hold a conversation in a different language, it must be able to recognize that the user is speaking in a certain language and identify which one it is.
 The bot may respond with something like "Sorry, I don't speak your language yet, but my colleagues are working on it" using a language identification technique.